valtix-security/terraform-provider-valtix/docs/resources/profile_anti_virus.md

 ```

 ## Argument Reference
-* `name` - (Required) Name of the Anti Virus profile
+* `name` - (Required) Name of the Profile
-* `description` - (Optional) Description of the Anti Virus profile
+* `description` - (Optional) Description of the Profile
-* `auto_update` - (Optional) Auto update the Talos ClamAV Ruleset version daily with a delay specified by `delay_by_days` parameter.
-The valid values are true/false and it is true by default..
+* `auto_update` - (Optional) Auto update the Talos ClamAV Ruleset version with a delay specified by `delay_by_days` argument.
+Applicable values are `true` or `false`.
+If not specified, the default value is `true`.
-* `delay_by_days` - (Optional) How many days before we use a Talos ClamAV Ruleset version after it has been published by Valtix.
-The default for this argument is 7 days, meaning that after the Jan 1st ruleset is published by Valtix, it is applied to the profile, and hence all the gateways using the profile, on Jan 8th.
-Valtix publishes new rulesets every day except when our internal testing fails.
+* `delay_by_days` - (Optional) Number of days to delay updating the Talos ClamAV Ruleset version after it has been published by Valtix.
+Applicable values are integers from `0` to `30`.
+A value of `0` means immediate update (0 days).
+The default value is `7` (7 days).
+New Rulesets as published as soon as updates are available from the Vendor and validation testing is completed by Valtix.
 * `talos_ruleset_version` - (Optional) Talos ClamAV Ruleset version.
-Find the values from the UI.
-The rulesets are published everyday.
-Unless you want to use a specific version, Valtix recommends to use auto_update as described above

-  If this argument is specified, Auto Update of Talos ClamAV Ruleset is disabled and the profile will only use this version for Talos ClamAV Ruleset.
+Applicable values can be found from within the UI.
+The Rulesets are published frequently.
+Unless a specific version is desired, Valtix recommends using Auto Update as described above.
+If this argument is specified, Auto Update of Talos ClamAV Ruleset is disabled and the Profile will use the specified Talos ClamAV Ruleset version.

-* `action` - (Required) Default action for all the attacks.
-Valid values:
-    * **ALERT** (logs in AV events)
-    * **DROP** (drop the traffic and log the events)
-    * **SILENTDROP** (drop the traffic and no log of events)
+* `action` - (Optional) Action to take when a Web Application (WAF) Application Threat is detected.
+Applicable values: `Allow Log` (allow and log the event), `Deny Log` (deny and log the event).
+If not specified, then the action assumed is `Deny Log`.
+* `action` - (Optional) Action to take when a Antivirus Network Threat is detected.
+Applicable values: `Allow Log` (allow and log the event), `Deny Log` (deny and log the event).
+Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
+If not specified, then the action assumed is `Allow Log`.

 ## Attribute Reference
 * `profile_id` - ID of the Profile that can be referenced in other resources (e.g., *valtix_policy_rules*)